AutodeskGames/stingray-docs/source/interactive_help/linking_with_dcc/level_sync/live_transform_tracking.md

   - Delete objects

- 	>**Note:** In 3ds Max Interactive, you can only undo delete actions for instanced objects.
+ 	>**Note:** In 3ds Max Interactive, you can only undo delete actions for instanced units.
+However, for best results, it is recommended that you do not undo delete actions in Live Transform mode.